 “The Holy Spirit is the Lord, the Giver of Life.”

 ‘Acknowledgement and Thanks’ to ‘Recommended Source Material’ by:

 Archbishop Daniel E. Pilarczyk, Fr.
 Fernando Armellini SCI, Peter Edmonds SJ, Richard Baawobr M.Afr, Joseph A. Slattery Ph.D, Adelmo Spagnolo MCCJ, Silvester O’Flynn OFM Cap, J.E.
 Spicer CSsR, John R. Donahue SJ and Alice Camille – Master’s degree in Divinity.

-Mon. … The ‘Law of the Spirit’ is the ‘new heart’, the new life in God, which transforms and changes persons into branches of the vine that will produce ‘good fruit’.
-Let us today pray for that transformation to take place in our hearts that we may spontaneously perform and produce the works of God according to his will.
+Mon. … The ‘Law of the Spirit’ is the ‘new heart’, the ‘new life’ in God, which transforms and changes persons into branches of the vine that will produce ‘good fruit’.
+Let us pray that we may perform and produce the works of God according to his will.